River Road improvements to start in 2021

 That will allow for construction of the entire segment to begin in 2021, three years earlier than originally scheduled.

-“To take River Road from where it was two years ago to what just happened is unbelievable,” Commissioner Charles Hines said Friday.
+“To take River Road from where it was 2 years ago to what just happened is unbelievable,” Commissioner Charles Hines said Friday.
 “Everyone should be doing backflips over this.”

 “After 25 years of waiting, it looks like we’re finally going to have an evacuation route,” Commissioner Nancy Detert said by way of understatement.